Spiritually Integrated Psychotherapy

 There is peace on the other side of the chaos.

-One of my clients who does not consider herself religious or spiritual just likes the “something different” she experiences with pastoral counseling.
+One of my clients who does not consider herself religious or spiritual just likes the “something different” she experiences with integrative psychotherapy.

-Pastoral psychotherapy can become an extension of the care of the soul that is found in your faith community.
+Spiritually Integrated Psychotherapy can be an extension of the care of the soul that is found in your faith community.
 Offering a confidential place apart from the people you know, so that you can speak freely and find ongoing support.

 One of my clergy clients says he needs someone to listen to him once a week, so that he may be more available for those in need.